Microb-vn/PoShMediaNames/README.md

 > -----------------------------

 > About **processing scanned images**:\
-Best approach to process scanned images, is to first perform a "Standard" analyses to organize/format the filenames with the date&time of file creation, and then run a "ExifFullUpdate" using Exif*** and File*** settingsfile attributes, together with the date&time set in the filenames during the "Standard" run.
+Best approach to process scanned images, is to first perform a "Standard" analyses to organize/format the filenames with the date&time of file creation, and then run a "ExifFullUpdate" using Exif*** and File*** settingsfile attributes, together with the date&time set in the filenames during the "Standard" run (so specify *FromFileDetails* and use the proper Input*Pos values from the new filenames!) .
 You can use two different settingfiles for this purpose.

 ## Launching the script